-Command Purpose ip rip send version 1 Configure the interface to send the updates of RIP-1 only. ip rip send version 2 Configure the interface to send the updates of RIP-2 only. ip rip send version compatibility Send by broadcasting the Updating of RIP-2.message. ip rip v1demand Send RIP-1 packets when request is sent. ip rip v2demand Send RIP-2 packets when request is sent.
+Command Purpose ip rip send version 1 Configure the interface to send the updates of RIP-1 only. ip rip send version 2 Configure the interface to send the updates of RIP-2 only. ip rip send version compatibility Send by broadcasting t the Updating of RIP-2.message.